 To create a viable economic future for Page, it is important to know what types of businesses currently exist within the community.
 In 2008, the Page City Council eliminated the “business license” requirement and replaced it with a “business registration” ordinance calculated to collect demographic information about our growing community.

-As you know, information regarding the program has been continuously disseminated by radio, newspaper, the Chamber of Commerce, and other public outlets.
 The City Clerk’s Office publishes additional information on the City website and has registration forms available on-line and at City Hall.

 The following are frequently asked questions with a short answer:

 Q: Why did the City implement this program?

 A: This program was established to provide a contact database for the police department, fire department, City Manager and City Council to assist with public safety, economic forecasting, economic development, budget preparation, city promotion, and revenue projection.
 In addition, some of the collected data is utilized to comply with an intergovernmental agreement with the Arizona State Department of Revenue.
 The program is mandatory.

 Q: What will the information be used for?

 A: Revenue projection and budget preparation are the most critical annual functions of the City.
 Information provided by registrants will be utilized to support existing budgets, forecast economic needs by identifying new development and business starts, and to calculate revenue trends.
 Police and Fire will have access to available public information.